Find a Lender-Approved Local Conveyancer in Lancing

 Residential Landlord and Tenant Conveyancing solicitors in Lancing

-The list below is a small selection of solicitors in Lancing practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on service charge disputes and the right to manage
+The firms listed below are a small selection of solicitors in Lancing with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on Court proceedings for possession

 • Bennett Griffin Llp, Shelley House, 23 Warwick Street, Worthing, West Sussex, BN11 3DG